AnnaSolovykh/starwars/README.md

 Demo: https://starwars-phi.vercel.app

-On the main page, you can choose either to view films' descriptions or characters' ones.
+On the main page you can choose either to view films' descriptions or characters' ones.
 The first ones are default.
 <img width="1707" alt="sw view" src="https://user-images.githubusercontent.com/114008959/218248307-0571740e-0a7f-4ce6-9e8e-97666c7dd1db.png">